UoB-COMSM0166/2026-group-11/README.md

   <strong>Figure 1: Early prototype video used to discuss the original multiplayer tower defence idea.</strong>
 </p>

-After more discussion, we realised that the multiplayer version was too risky for the time we had.
-It would have required **online synchronisation**, player-versus-player balancing and more complicated rules before we had even finished the basic tower defence loop.
-Since our group had little previous game development experience, we reduced the scope and moved to a single-player PvE tower defence game inspired by *Kingdom Rush*.
+The prototype made the risk clearer.
+Multiplayer needed **online synchronisation**, PvP balancing and extra testing before the basic loop worked.
+We therefore reduced the scope and built a single-player PvE game inspired by *Kingdom Rush*.

-This change gave the project a clearer direction.
-We focused on features that the player would need in almost every level: selecting a map, placing towers, surviving **enemy waves**, earning **gold**, upgrading towers and reaching either victory or defeat.
-These early decisions shaped the stakeholders, user stories and use case diagram that followed.

 ## 2.2 Requirement elicitation and refinement

-Once we dropped the multiplayer idea, we had to make the tower defence concept more concrete.
-We started with a simple question: what should the player be able to do in one match?
-The answer became our basic loop.
-The player chooses a level, places towers on **valid positions**, fights enemy waves, earns **gold**, upgrades towers and wins or loses depending on whether the village survives.

-We used *Kingdom Rush* as a reference because most of us understood its tower defence structure.
-We were not trying to copy the whole game.
-Instead, we used it to check whether our design had the things players would expect, such as **visible enemy paths**, fixed building points, tower upgrades, enemy waves and clear feedback when enemies reached the village.
-Without these, the game might still run, but it would be hard for players to understand.

-We also had to decide what not to include.
-Online multiplayer and PvP unit deployment sounded exciting, but they would have changed the whole scale of the project.
-We treated them as out of scope, so that we could finish a stable single-player game rather than leave several big features half-complete.

-After that, we separated the requirements into features we needed first and features we could add later.
-The first group included **map loading**, **enemy movement**, **tower placement**, **tower attacks**, player health, gold rewards and level completion.
-Once these worked, we could add more content, such as special tower behaviours, seasonal maps, sound effects, tutorial guidance and the final boss.
+After that, we defined one-match play: choose a level, place towers on **valid positions**, survive **enemy waves**, earn **gold**, upgrade towers and protect the village.

+We used *Kingdom Rush* as a reference, not something to copy.
+It helped us check expected features: **visible enemy paths**, fixed building points, upgrades, resources and clear win-or-lose feedback.
+First came map loading, enemy movement, tower placement, attacks, health, gold and level completion.
+Later came polish, sound, tutorial guidance, special towers and the boss.

-Some requirements became clearer only after testing rough versions of the game.
-At first, different tower images seemed enough to show variety.
-In practice, this was not very meaningful for the player.
-Each tower needed a role: **archery towers** for fast single-target physical damage, **magic towers** for enemies with physical defence, **cannon towers** for grouped enemies and **ice towers** for slowing enemies.
-Enemy design changed in the same way.
-Instead of only changing sprites, we gave enemies different **health**, **speed**, **resistance** and **gold reward** values, so that waves could test different player decisions.
+Testing changed our ideas.
+Different tower images were not enough.
+Each tower needed a job: archery for fast single-target damage, magic for physical defence, cannon for groups and ice for slowing enemies.
+Enemies also needed different **health**, **speed**, **resistance** and **gold rewards**.

 ## 2.3 Stakeholders

-When writing the requirements, we first tried to identify who the game was being made for and who would be affected by our design choices.
-This followed the requirements engineering process from the lecture, where stakeholder identification comes before writing epics, user stories and acceptance criteria.
+Following the requirements lecture, we identified stakeholders first.
 The main stakeholders were the **players**.
-Their needs shaped the core gameplay requirements, because the game had to be understandable before it could be enjoyable.
-Players needed to see enemy paths, know where towers could be placed, track **gold** and **health**, and receive clear feedback when they won or lost a level.

-The **development team** was also important.
-Since we had limited experience with game development, the requirements had to stay realistic.
-This influenced our decision to remove online multiplayer and focus on a single-player PvE game.
-It also encouraged us to use features that could be adjusted and tested more easily, such as separate map data, reusable tower statistics and configurable enemy waves.

-We also considered **game designers**, **artists**, **testers** and **course staff**.
-Designers cared about tower roles, enemy variety and difficulty balance.
-Artists affected the seasonal maps, tower sprites and enemy readability.
-Testers needed clear checks, such as whether towers attack enemies in range or whether gold is deducted after an upgrade.
-Course staff and markers were indirect stakeholders because the project also had to show requirements analysis, design, implementation, evaluation and testing.
+They needed to understand paths, tower positions, **health**, **gold** and level results.

+The **development team** also mattered because the scope had to fit our skills and time.
+This was why we removed multiplayer and used adjustable map, tower and wave data.
+Designers cared about balance, artists about readability, and testers needed clear checks.

 <p align="center">
   <img width="2048" height="2048" alt="image" src="https://github.com/user-attachments/assets/4c87d074-d6a2-406d-9b49-bfbc2a5acc7a" />